-I believe in therapy which leaves you in the driving seat.
+I believe in therapy which puts you in the driving seat.
 I haven’t met you yet so how could I possibly be the expert on your life?
-My role will be to support you as you explore the difficulties you are having.
+My role will be to support you as you explore the difficulties you are experiencing.
 Being heard and really understood can be truly life changing.

 Whether you want to talk through your problems and tell your story or you prefer more structured support and guidance - I can offer both.

 I can support you with talking therapies or using Cognitive Behavioural Therapy (CBT) where we can look at the relationship between thoughts, behaviours, feelings and any physical symptoms you may be experiencing.
 I will work with you to find more helpful thoughts and behaviours for you to practice.
-CBT is particularly useful if you are experiencing difficulties with depression, anxiety, phobias, panic disorder, anger stress and problems with self-esteem. it can give fast and effective results to get you feeling better in a short amount of time.
+CBT is particularly useful if you are experiencing difficulties with depression, anxiety, phobias, panic disorder, anger, stress and problems with self-esteem.
+It can give fast and effective results to get you feeling better in a short amount of time.
+I also really enjoy working creatively, whether that be using arts and crafts or working with metaphor to help you explore complex feelings and experiences!

 Training, qualifications & experience